mtaur/Goophy/README.md

 ## Use:
 This is a Node application.
 You will need to run the command __node server__ from the console.
 Then open __localhost:3001__ in the web browser.
 Type a search and click the Search button _(hitting Enter won't work in this version!)_.
 Wait.
 (Check the server console to see progress)

+## TODO:
+It would most likely be relatively simple to change the image types to line art, still images, YouTube video, etc. with the addition of a dropdown menu menu.